jumeneguete/Cineplex/README.md

 ### 🔸🔸About

-This is an web application with which people can book seats to watch a movie in the cinema.
+This is an web application where people can book a movie session in the cinema.
 Below are the implemented features:

 - Movie selection
 - Date selection